 The staff team were found to have the right skills, qualifications and experience to meet the assessed needs of the residents.
-At the time of inspection there was one staff vacancy.
-Recruitment was underway for this positions and the vacancy was being filled by a regular relief staff member.
+At the time of inspection there were two recent staff vacancies.
+Recruitment was underway for this positions and the vacancies was being filled by a regular relief staff member.